 As with most countries whose primary language is not English, it’s also possible to find work teaching English in Jordan.
 Most commonly, though, expats in Jordan will be found working for international companies as engineers.

 To search for and obtain a job in Jordan, it isn’t always necessary for an expat to already be in the country.
 Searching online from home has distinct advantages, such as the possibility of finding an employer willing to pay for ticket and relocation costs.
 There are a number of job portals online that are widely considered to be good sources for jobs, but expats should be wary of suspicious-sounding job posts or offers that seem too good to be true.
 Apart from maintaining a healthy sense of scepticism, expats should only use reputable and well-known job portals.

 Jordanian newspapers also regularly run ads in job sections, though this is only useful if one is already in the country.
 Even then, online job portals remain the most popular and convenient way of finding work.

 Work culture in Jordan

 While Jordanians are generally extremely friendly and hospitable to foreigners, there is some level of resentment from locals towards foreigners employed in Jordan.
-The soaring unemployment rate has made the job market is extremely competitive – this makes it understandably frustrating for Jordanians to see a job go to someone else.
-The current Syrian refugee crisis in Jordan has only worsened this ill-feeling towards working expats.
+The soaring unemployment rate has made the job market extremely competitive – this makes it understandably frustrating for Jordanians to see a job go to someone else.
+The ongoing Syrian refugee crisis in Jordan has, unfortunately, only worsened this ill-feeling towards working expats.